jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     :emphasize-lines: 2

     def negate_second(input_1, input_2):
-        return not q
+        return not input_2
-        if not p and not q:
+        if not input_1 and not input_2:
             return True
         if input_1 and not q:
             return True